Hammarberg/c2/README.md

         // If you re-assign it, it will be needed x = 10;
 ```
 Currently, variables doesn't support label namespaces (design decisions yet to be made) and works more like C++ variables.
-If you need to limit a scope of a variable you can use C++ scopes:
+If you need to limit a scope of a variable you can use C scopes:
 ```
 {
         var x = 5